ytyulkinaxway/axway-open-docs/content/en/docs/central/mesh_management/traceability_agent_configuration.md

 ## Sanitization of Transactions

 The ALS Traceability Agent can be configured to sanitize the Transaction information that it publishes; i.e Request/Response headers, Query Parameters, Path Segments.
-Sanitization configuraiton is passed to the Traceability Agent via Helm.
+Sanitization configuration is passed to the Traceability Agent via Helm.

 Below is a sample sanitization configuration: